Richard Chenevix Trench: Life

-In 1856 Trench became Dean of Westminster Abbey, a position which suited him.
-Here he introduced evening nave services.
+Later career and death

 In January 1864 he was advanced to the post of Archbishop of Dublin.
-Arthur Penrhyn Stanley had been first choice, but was rejected by the Irish Church, and, according to Bishop Wilberforce's correspondence, Trench's appointment was favoured neither by the prime minister nor the lord-lieutenant.
+Arthur Penrhyn Stanley had been the first choice, but was rejected by the Irish Church, and, according to Bishop Wilberforce's correspondence, Trench's appointment was favoured by neither the prime minister nor the lord-lieutenant.
 It was, moreover, unpopular in Ireland, and a blow to English literature; yet it turned out to be fortunate.
 Trench could not prevent the disestablishment of the Irish Church, though he resisted with dignity.
 But, when the disestablished communion had to be reconstituted under the greatest difficulties, it was important that the occupant of his position should be a man of a liberal and genial spirit.

 This was the work of the remainder of Trench's life; it exposed him at times to considerable abuse, but he came to be appreciated, and, when in November 1884 he resigned his archbishopric because of poor health, clergy and laity unanimously recorded their sense of his "wisdom, learning, diligence, and munificence."
 He had found time for Lectures on Medieval Church History (1878); his poetical works were rearranged and collected in two volumes (last edition, 1885).
-He died in London, after a lingering illness.

 From 1872 and during his successor's incumbency the post of Dean of Christ Church, Dublin was held with the archbishopric.

-He died on 28 March 1886 at Eaton Square, London, and was buried at Westminster Abbey.
+He died on 28 March 1886 at Eaton Square, London after a lingering illness, and was buried at Westminster Abbey.

 George W. E. Russell described Trench as "a man of singularly vague and dreamy habits" and recounted the following anecdote of his old age:He once went back to pay a visit to his successor, Lord Plunket.
-Finding himself back again in his old palace, sitting at his old dinner-table, and gazing across it at his wife, he lapsed in memory to the days when he was master of the house, and gently remarked to Mrs Trench, "I am afraid, my love, that we must put this cook down among our failures."
+Finding himself back again in his old palace, sitting at his old dinner table, and gazing across it at his wife, he lapsed in memory to the days when he was master of the house, and gently remarked to Mrs Trench, "I am afraid, my love, that we must put this cook down among our failures."